horia141/jupiter/docs/roadmap.md

 * Allow task creation via email or chatbots
 * Build a Slack app and allow control via Slack commands
 * Integrate with Google calendar / iCal for task source, as well as to export a calendar with all the tasks
-* Integrate with YouTube, Spotify, Apple Music, Amazon, etc for rich lists support, playlists creation, etc
+* Integrate with YouTube, Spotify, Apple Music, Amazon, etc for smart lists support, playlists creation, etc
 * Build a hosting/SaaS setup for all of the above